 You now have the option to share your race and ethnicity data in your applications for new and renewed driver's licenses and identification cards.
-Providing this data is voluntary - you are not required to share information - and the data is classified as private.
+Providing this data is voluntary - you are not required to share information - and classified as private.
 The data will be shared with the Department of Public Safety Office of Traffic Safety (OTS) to study traffic citations, drivers' education and other related areas.

-Expansion of driver's license for medical reason
+Expansion of Driver's License for Medical Reason